NeCr00/Flex-Bison-Python/README.md

 Making a flex file for python indentation
 Just a basic form for python indentation.
 How to run it:
-1. -  flex test.l
+1 -  flex test.l
-2. -  g++ lex.yy.c -o "[a random name]"
+2 -  g++ lex.yy.c -o "[a random name]"
-3.  ./"a random name"
+3  ./"a random name"

-Give simple instruction for testcases
+Give simple instruction for testcases \n
-Example:
+Example: \n
 import hi
 if(1):
  print(hi)